Untied Ulysses: Memory-Efficient Context Parallelism via Headwise Chunking: Background

 \subsection{Mitigating memory overheads}

 From the above analysis, we can identify the most critical factors that become a memory bottleneck when scaling the context length.
-Due to its memory consumption, the cross-entropy loss is the first obstacle.
+Due to its memory usage, the cross-entropy loss is the first obstacle.
 We can overcome it by computing the loss in a tiled manner, materializing the intermediate tensors only one tile at a time.
-Tiled loss kernels are available in libraries such as Liger-Kernel~\cite{liger}, which we leverage in our experiments.
-To deal with the memory usage of the feedforward phase, we adopt a similar approach to ALST by using a tiled MLP function.
-Furthermore, we also use tiling for RMSNorm, since we found that to be more memory-efficient compared to using \texttt{torch.compile} on the RMSNorm module.
-Notably, we find that Rotary Positional Encoding \cite{rope} also incurs a memory overhead due to \texttt{fp32} casting, which is why we use the fused RoPE implementation from the Flash Attention API which performs in-place operations to avoid huge memory spikes.
+To reduce the memory usage of the FFN layer, we adopt a similar approach to ALST by using a tiled FFN function.
 Similarly to other prior works and libraries like Unsloth~\cite{unsloth}, we manage the activation memory across layers via full activation checkpointing with CPU offloading.
-Finally, for the attention phase, we propose \textbf{\ours{}}, as described in Section~\ref{untying ulysses}.
+Finally, for the attention layer, we propose \textbf{\ours{}}, described in Section~\ref{untying ulysses}.

-Table \ref{tab:gqa_fwd_mem} provides the memory consumption of different stages of the attention layer during the forward pass.
-In grouped-query attention, the size of key ($K$) and value ($V$) tensors is reduced by a factor of $g$ (the GQA ratio, $g=H/G$).
-We define $\gamma = 1 + \frac{2}{g}$ as the combined size of $Q,K,V$ (relative to $S/C$), and $\beta = 4 + \frac{4}{g}$ as the combined size of the eight tensors required for the backward pass of the attention ($Q,K,V,\mathrm{Out},d\mathrm{Out},dQ,dK,dV$).
-The constant factor of hidden size is omitted in the calculations for brevity.
-Table \ref{tab:gqa_bwd_mem} presents a similar breakdown for the backward pass of an attention layer.
+Table \ref{tab:gqa_fwd_mem} provides the memory consumption of different stages of attention during the forward pass.
+In grouped-query attention, the size of key ($K$) and value ($V$) tensors is reduced by a factor of $G$.
+We define $\gamma = 1 + \frac{2}{G}$ as the combined size of $Q, K, V$ (relative to $S/C\cdot d_{model}$).
+Table \ref{tab:gqa_bwd_mem} of Appendix \ref{app:a} presents a similar breakdown for the backward pass of an attention layer (with grouped-query attention).